 I have a more detailed post specifically on these film emulation profiles here.
 It also includes some real-world examples.

 If you shoot JPG, these film emulations are applied directly and aren’t reversible.
 If you shoot RAW, they’re applied as metadata tags and are reversible and switchable later in post-processing.
-It’s applied to the embedded JPG preview, but if you regenerate the preview image in an image editor, the settings aren’t automatically reapplied for the new preview (you can override it in something like Lightroom by applied camera profiles).
+It’s applied to the embedded JPG preview, but if you regenerate the preview image in an image editor, the settings aren’t automatically reapplied for the new preview (you can override it in something like Lightroom by applying camera profiles).

 Like most modern cameras, the X-Pro2 has a lot of other features.
 Rather than provide a laundry list of them all, here are some of the key ones: